GSA/fpki-guides/pages/fpki_piv-i_faq.md

-### What Object Identifiers (OIDs) Are Specified For PIV-I?
+### Does PIV-I Have Specific Object Identifiers (OIDs)?

-PIV-I does not have a Card Authentication Extended Key Usage (EKU) OID specifically defined.
-PIV-I Card Authentication certificates must assert the PIV Card Authentication EKU OID **`id-PIV-cardAuth`** in the EKU extension to specify that the public key is used to authenticate the PIV-I card rather than the PIV-I cardholder.
+PIV-I does *not* have an OID specifically defined for the Card Authentication Extended Key Usage (EKU).
+PIV-I Card Authentication certificates must assert the PIV Card Authentication EKU OID **`id-PIV-cardAuth`** in the EKU extension to specify that the public key is used to authenticate the PIV-I *card* rather than the PIV-I *cardholder*.

-The table below shows the OIDs defined specifically for PIV-I:
+The table below shows the OIDs specific to PIV-I:

 NAME | TYPE | PURPOSE | VALUE